 What are the best cheap women’s soccer cleats?

-Soccer cleats can get quite expensive, especially if you play often and wear them down quick.
+Soccer cleats can get quite expensive, especially if you play often and wear them down quickly.

 For many players, it is normal to go through at least 2 pairs of regular FG cleats per year.
 The cost of buying new cleats quickly adds up.

 While many of the top cleats from brands like Nike and Adidas can be pretty expensive, there are a number of good quality affordable cleat options.

 The major soccer cleat brands offer less expensive versions of their top cleats, and there are a number of lesser-known brands that make excellent quality cleats.